MichaelDim02/Narthex/README.md

 ```
 And it will ask you for the target's information & generate the dictionary for you.

+## Advanced usage
-For advanced usage, you can read the manpages of each tool.
+If you want to make full use of Narthex, you can read the manpages of each tool.
 What they all do, really, is enhance small dictionaries.
+They are really minimal, and use Unix text streams to read and output data.
 For example, save a couple keywords into a textfile ```words.txt``` in a different line each, and run the following
 ```
 $ cat words.txt | nhance -f | ncom | nrev | nleet | ninc 1 30 > dictionary.txt
 ```